Updates

 Jharkhand & JPSC Relevance

-• JPSC Paper: Paper 2 — International Relations and Security
+• JPSC Paper: Paper 2 (International Relations and Indian Foreign Policy)

-• Jharkhand Angle: Jharkhand’s growing pharmaceutical and IT sectors can leverage enhanced India-Vietnam trade relations for export opportunities.
+• Jharkhand Angle: Jharkhand’s mineral exports and industrial sectors can benefit from enhanced India-Vietnam trade relations, especially in pharmaceuticals and IT.

-What is the significance of the Enhanced Comprehensive Strategic Partnership between India and Vietnam?
+What is the Enhanced Comprehensive Strategic Partnership between India and Vietnam?

 Our Courses